christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 Note also the use of `nn.SplitTable` to use a Tensor as input instead of a table.

 Full code is available [here](https://github.com/christopher5106/rnn-sin).

-The option `-select false` is to desactivate the use of `nn.SelectTable` in the model (does not change the computations).
+- option `-select false` to desactivate the use of `nn.SelectTable` in the model (does not change the computations).

+- option `-eval_one_step true` to evaluate only one step.

 It is funny to play with the different parameters to see how it goes :